dougbutner/universal-consciousness/README.md

 In the course, density 7 markes the first non-physical collective conscious experienece.
 While the 7th density if the first true collective experience, o

+# Critical Thinking Questions
+Answer these questions to test your comprehension and find where you would like to do more research.

 # Video Course Image Credits

 [ Fractal Light tree Image](http://theseraphimproject2012-2027.spruz.com/view/photo/photos.htm?id=F1FFAB99-512A-4AD1-8A4A-40F35A890C71) by Maria Celeste G VelAja TalaLei